my-forked-repositories/pytelebot/README.md

 # pytelebot
-Telegram bot written in Python to control [Survaillance System](https://github.com/eliasxyz/homesentry).
+Telegram bot written in Python to control [Surveillance System](https://github.com/eliasxyz/homesentry).

 ## About
 This Telegram Bot is used to control a remote surveillance system.
 Bot accepts updates from the system and passes queries to it.
 Bot has the following commands: